 Your broker knows which lenders are fast right now

-Lender processing times fluctuate.
-A lender that was issuing offers in 10 days last month might have a 4-week backlog this month.
-Your broker has up-to-date intelligence on current processing times.
+Processing times fluctuate.
+A lender issuing offers in 10 days last month may have a 4-week backlog this month.
+Your broker has current intelligence on this — use it to choose your lender, not just your rate.

 Remortgage Timeline